"Saving Capitalism from the Capitalists". Chief Economist and Director of Research at the International Monetary Fund (2003-2007).

-Raghuram Rajan assumed charge as the 23rd Governor of the Reserve Bank of India on September 4, 2013.
-Prior to this, he was the Chief Economic Advisor, Ministry of Finance, Government of India and the Eric J. Gleacher Distinguished Service Professor of Finance at the University of Chicago’s Booth School.
+Raghuram Rajan was the 23rd Governor of the Reserve Bank of India, having taken charge of India’s central banking institution on 4 September 2013, and succeeding Duvvuri Subbarao.
+He is currently the Vice Chairman of the Bank for International Settlements.
+Raghuram Rajan is currently taking a leave of absence as the Eric J. Gleacher Distinguished Service Professor of Finance at the University of Chicago’s Booth School of Business.

-Raghuram Rajan received the inaugural Fischer Black Prize, given every two years to the financial economist younger than 40 who has made the most significant contribution to the theory and practice of finance.
+Raghuram Rajan is also President of the American Finance Association and a member of the American Academy of Arts and Sciences.
+In 2003, the American Finance Association awarded Raghuram the inaugural Fischer Black Prize, given every two years to the financial economist under age 40 who has made the most significant contribution to the theory and practice of finance

 A distinguished economist with an intrinsic respect for the many risks that face the global market, Dr. Rajan explains how adopting sound and responsible policies will prevent the next great financial crisis.
 In his Financial Times “Business Book of the Year,”“Fault Lines: How Hidden Fractures Still Threaten the World Economy” (2010), Dr. Rajan offered a prescient diagnosis of the economic and political consequences of growing inequality in industrial countries.
 He knows that the future need not be dark—opportunities and rewards await those with the patience and discipline to work for a better world.

 Warning: file_get_contents(https://api.twitter.com/1.1/statuses/user_timeline.json?count=8&screen_name=%40RBIGov): failed to open stream: HTTP request failed!
 HTTP/1.0 401 Authorization Required